futuresuper/fs-website-2021/src/blog-posts/future-super-2018-telstra-business-awards-finalist.md

 We’re proud to announce that Future Super has been selected as 2018 Social Change Maker finalist in the ACT!

-As Australia’s first super fund with zero fossil fuels, we’ve empowered more than ten thousand everyday Australians to divest from coal, oil and gas, as well as other harmful industries.
+We’ve empowered more than ten thousand everyday Australians to divest from coal, oil and gas, as well as other harmful industries.

 But we don’t like to linger on the stuff we don’t do.